 Much like self-driving cars, self-driving data centers are really about four key things:

 Simplifying and offloading to automation

 Elimination of manual operations is a key tenet of the self-driving future of our IT systems, particularly as infrastructures continue to grow in size and complexity.
-Simplification and automation have enormous roles to play, and we’re well on our way to fully realising the benefits across our data centres.
-The more we automate day-to-day data centre tasks, the more we can maximise operational predictability, and enable teams to shift from fighting fires, to working on projects that actually provide business value.
-Our first step in the mission towards the self-driving data centre is to remove the knobs and dials, and eliminate as much administrative pain as possible.
+Simplification and automation have enormous roles to play, and we're well on our way to fully realising the benefits across our data centers.
+The more we automate day-to-day data center tasks, the more we can maximise operational predictability, and enable teams to shift from fighting fires, to working on projects that actually provide business value.
+Our first step in the mission towards the self-driving data center is to remove the knobs and dials, and eliminate as much administrative pain as possible.